pradeep-onlinerti/rti-mitra-chatbot/anythingllm-config/knowledgebases/RTI_Custom_Drafting_Rules.md

 f.
 Respond Accordingly:

 If the user selects Online Mode for RTI filing, please follow the below steps:
+i) Classify the Public Authority (PA) as Central Government, State Government, or Unknown.
+* If the RTI is related to FIR then classify as State Government (High Confidence).
-  i) Classify the Public Authority (PA) as Central Government, State Government, or Unknown. ii) While answering display the Government type of Public Authority that has been determined. ii) Ensure the instructions should be copied verbatim from `RTI_Online_Application_Filing_Instructions_Template.md`  based on the use case and the Government Type of Public Authority selected in the previous step and do not paraphrase.
+* If unclear, classify as Unknown. ii) While answering, display the Government type of the Public Authority that has been determined. iii) Ensure the instructions are copied verbatim from RTI_Online_Application_Filing_Instructions_Template.md based on the Government Type identified in the previous step — do not paraphrase.

 If the user selects Offline Mode for RTI filing ,  we need to provide the Full RTI Application and RTI Filing instructions in offline mode.
 Please ensure the below two instructions are followed: